athesing-point/pdc-auto-regression-testing/README.md

 1. Check if dynamic elements need to be hidden in `visual.tweaks.css`
 2. Increase timeout values in `visual.test.js`
 3. Consider limiting the number of pages tested by editing `MAX_URLS` in `sitemap.js`

+## Special Handling for GSAP Animations

+This testing setup includes special support for Point.dev's custom GSAP animation library, ensuring that:

+1. All elements with `data-anim` attributes are properly triggered
+2. ScrollTrigger animations are fully executed before screenshots are taken
+3. Review sliders and interactive elements are properly displayed

+The tests will automatically:

+- Scroll through pages to trigger animations
+- Force animations to their final state
+- Wait appropriate times for animations to complete
+- Ensure all custom GSAP animations have completed properly